 rm -rf /Library/Application\ Support/AirWatch/Data/Munki/Managed\ Installs/Cache/com.sentinelone.registration-token

 Note: If required, you can add the uninstallation script at the bottom of the same screen.
-In this case, I’m only focusing installation part only.
+In this case, I’m only focusing on the installation part.

-Once you are done with the above settings, you can click save and publish and it will prompt you to configure distribution.
+Once you done with the above mandatory settings, you can click the Save & Assign to proceed with distribution.

-• Assignment Groups – An assignment group you want to deploy this app.
+- Assignment Groups – Select an assignment group you want to deploy this app.

 Once you save the distribution creation, you will see as below.